-The Hetas engineer had been informed by a Hetas inspector that he should always conduct a full “smoke test 1” on a chimney prior to installing a liner and granular insulation.
+The Hetas engineer had been informed by a Hetas inspector that he should always conduct a full “smoke test 1” (smoke test one) on a chimney prior to installing a liner and granular insulation.
 This is not something I have done in the past and so I was surprised.

 The Hetas Technical Helpline said that this was information that can be found in a British Standard and was now being promoted, as good practice, by Hetas.
 The reason for this was a number of instances where Hetas engineers had filled chimneys with granular insulation only to find out that it poured into next door’s fireplace due to gaps in the “feathers” (wall between tow flues), three instances over Christmas I believe.
 I was told that Hetas engineers would soon receive an update about this.

 Granular insulation – consider it but do you really need it?
 In my own home I would generally not bother unless the flue was massive – and then I would use Chimwrap.
 Talking to a few other Hetas engineers reveals that over 95% of installs are completed without any insulation and one engineer I know refuses to add granules due to the possibility of dampness getting into the insulation.